TannerRogalsky/punchdrunk/README.md

 # Get This Running

 1. Install [node.js](http://nodejs.org/)
+2. Install [Lua](http://www.lua.org/) and make sure that it's in your path.
-2. Install grunt: `npm install grunt-cli -g`
+3. Install grunt: `npm install grunt-cli -g`
-3. Install the project dependencies: `npm install`
+4. Install the project dependencies: `npm install`
-4. `grunt` will watch and compile the source as well as run a simple web server on port 8000.
+5. `grunt` will watch and compile the source as well as run a simple web server on port 8000.
-5. Open `localhost:8000` in your browser.
+6. Open `localhost:8000` in your browser.

 # Caveats